>

 But there’s an alternative: with proactive planning, accurate reporting, and a strategic approach, tax preparation need not be overwhelming.
 Understanding the complexities of tax compliance not only helps operators stay on the IRS’s good side, it can also present savings and opportunities.

-Ensure Accurate Tip Reporting with Form 8027
+Ensure Accurate Tip Reporting (Form 8027)

 One of the most critical tax-time documents for restaurants is Form 8027.
 If your restaurant meets the IRS criteria of a “large food or beverage establishment” (those with 10 or more employees working on a typical business day), you’re required to submit Form 8027 to report tips and receipts.
 Properly reporting tips is a critical part of restaurant tax prep.
 It helps avoid costly IRS audits, and builds trust with employees who rely on your accuracy for their own taxes.